amuamushu/cogs9_final_project/README.md

    - **SOLUTION:** I scanned the HTML code and noticed a pattern: all of the article text was nested in paragraphs.
 However, I did not want to just loop through the string of content searching text nested between `<p>` and `</p>` because that way seemed error-prone and space inefficient.
 I would have to keep track of the text in between as I am looping and constantly add to it.
 Thus, I decided to use BeautifulSoup to quickly parse the text for only paragraphs.
 3. Conditional Probability of 0
    - **ISSUE:** Since some words only have either negative or positive frequencies, the opposing sentiment would have a probability of 0.
 This is problematic because it neglects the sentiment's relationship with other words.
-   - **SOLUTION:** I nudged both of sentiment frequencies for each word by 1 to prevent any probability from becoming 0
+   - **SOLUTION:** I nudged both of the sentiments' frequencies for each word by 1 to prevent the probability of a word occuring from being 0 for either of the sentiments.

 ## Overall Technologies Used
 **For Predictive Analysis**